Skip to main content

 Sales Navigator is a great database to identify potential prospects, but as with many great tools, it requires some training to be able to use it to its full potential.

-A big problem of Sales Navigator is that their filters are too few and narrow, and doesn’t allow for searches such as :
+A big problem of Sales Navigator is that their filters are too few and narrow, and don’t allow for searches such as :

 • Easily identifying all Growth agencies in France